DevSsChar/PitchPerfect/README.md

 - Connect dashboard to live backend analysis
 - Add user accounts and history
 - Expand coaching and export features
+- **Continue ML Pipeline Development**: Expand and integrate the machine learning backend for deeper analysis and smarter feedback.

 ---